FAQ & Newcomers Guide

 What happens at a concert?

 At the start of the concert, the concertmaster (the first chair violinist) will walk on stage.
-The audience claps as a welcome and sign of appreciation to all musicians on the stage.
-Following the orchestra tuning up, the Maestro will take the stage and everyone will clap to welcome the director, too.
+The audience claps as a welcome sign of appreciation to all musicians on the stage.
+Once the orchestra tunes to the oboe, the Maestro will take the stage as the audience applauds.
 Then it all settles down and the music begins.
-There will be an intermission in the middle of the concert, where you can stretch and purchase refreshments.
+There will be an intermission in the middle of the concert.
 In between, though, just relax and enjoy the music!

 Can I bring my phone?

 We ask that you please keep your phones silent or off during a symphony performance.
-However, we encourage you to take photos when the orchestra is not playing but don’t forget to tag us, we love to see your faces!
-You can find us on Facebook at “Danville Symphony.”
+However, we encourage you to take photos when the orchestra is not playing, but don’t forget to tag us, we love to see your faces!
+You can find us on Facebook at “Danville Symphony Orchestra” or on Instagram @dsodanville.

 Can I take photos?